Pauline Parmentier: 2018: Two more career singles titles ten years after her last one

 She lost in the first and second round in her next two tournaments, in Cagnes-sur-Mer and Strasbourg, respectively.
 She entered the main draw of the French Open as a wildcard, and defeated Chloé Paquet (another French wildcard) and Alizé Cornet (seeded No. 32) in the first and second rounds, respectively, both in three sets.
 She lost to second seeded Caroline Wozniacki in the third round.
 Parmentier played only one pre-Wimbledon grass-court tournament in June, in Southsea, where she was defeated by Kirsten Flipkens in the semifinals.
 Parmentier lost her opening matches in her next two tournaments (Wimbledon Championships and Contrexéville Open) to Taylor Townsend and Zheng Saisai, respectively.
 Parmentier entered the Bucharest Open as the No. 7 seed and defeated Alexandra Dulgheru in three sets.
 In her second-round match against Wang Yafan, Parmentier was trailing 6–7, 0–3 when she was forced to retire because of a neck injury.
 The following week in Moscow, she was beaten in the first round by third-seeded Anastasija Sevastova.
-Parmentier entered the main draw of the New Haven tournament as a lucky loser, losing in the first round to Anett Kontaveit.
+Parmentier entered the main draw of the New Haven Open as a lucky loser, losing in the first round to Anett Kontaveit.
 She lost her opening matches in her next two tournaments (US Open and Chicago Challenger) to Madison Keys and Dayana Yastremska, respectively.

 Parmentier won the title at the Tournoi de Québec in September, defeating qualifier Jessica Pegula in the final.